Jaffer-sadiq/GitHub-Actions/Labfiles/module2.md

     ![](../media/commit.png)

-1. Click on **Actions**, Select the **Create docker.yml** action and verify the workflow has been executed successfully once the workflow is succedded.
+1. Click on **Actions**, Select the **Create docker.yml** action and verify the workflow has been executed successfully once the workflow has succeeded.

    ![](../media/env38.png)

-   >**Note**: This action builds and pushes a Docker image to Azure Container Registry (ACR) using the environment secret AZURE_CREDENTIALS.
+   >**Note:** This GitHub Actions workflow, named "Build and Push Docker Image to ACR", automates the process of building and pushing a Docker image to Azure Container Registry (ACR) when triggered by pushes or pull requests to the main branch, or manually **(`workflow_dispatch`)**.
+It runs on an Ubuntu environment and includes steps to checkout the repository, authenticate with Azure using stored credentials, list files, build a Docker image tagged as **`{Login_server}/my-app:latest`**, log in to Azure Container Registry, and finally push the built Docker image to the registry.

 ### Task 2: Conditional execution using if expressions.